JPVBMR/Flutter/chat_app/README_Firebase_Login_Notes.md

     - The token has an expiration time and needs to be managed.
     - Firebase SDK handles the storage and lifecycle of the token, ensuring it is renewed as needed.

-## Steps to Implement User Login Logic

-1. **Prepare the Login Form**:
-    - Ensure you have a form where users can enter their email and password.

-2. **Firebase SDK Setup**:
-    - Make sure the Firebase SDK is correctly set up and configured in your project.